sam-schmitz/Sports-Stats-App/README.md

 <ul>
   <li>
     <h4>App</h4>
     <p><strong>Description: </strong>App runs the api.
-It has the socket to connect to the front-end as well as being a front for the routers. </p>
+It has a socket to connect to the front-end as well as being a front for the routers. </p>
     <p><strong>Location: </strong>backend/app.js</p>
   </li>
   <li>